How do I synchronize Outlook 2003 between a desktop PC and laptop?

 This takes a little setting up.

-each, and so forth.
+First, you need to configure Outlook on your two machines appropriately.
+Whatever email accounts you want to access on each needs to be configured on each, and so forth.
 Then, on each machine, you need to locate your PST file.

 After that it’s conceptually simple.

 Use Outlook on one machine.
 Shut it down.
 Copy the PST file to the other machine, overwriting the PST file that’s already there.
 Fire up Outlook on the second machine.
 You now have everything from one machine on the other.
 When you need to move back, simply reverse the process.

 Note that this approach requires you have only one copy of Outlook running at a time, and that your “current” PST has been copied to the machine running that copy.

 Essentially as long as your PST travels with you, it continues to remain the single repository of your email (and contacts and calendar, and so on), regardless of which machine you install it on.

 And since I know someone will point it out: you certainly could configure Outlook to simply access a PST stored on an external hard drive, and not even have to worry about copying the file.
 Home, and your current email, is where the hard drive is.

 The downsides are twofold: Outlook’s single, proprietary file format, and what happens when you mistakenly download email without first copying over the “current” PST.

 Many people consider the PST file a serious drawback of Outlook.
 It’s a proprietary format and while damaged PSTs are most often recoverable, it’s still possible for the file to become corrupt and lose data.
 Personally, I think the convenience of the single container outweighs that, and my own experience with PSTs is that Outlook’s pretty good at not screwing them up these days.